coalition-of-invisible-colleges/ao-react/API.md

 ## Connected peer AOs

 The AO helps install and correctly configure tor, and the tor address of the AO server will display in the AO p2p tab of the Bull panel for members to see and share.
-When you enter the hostname and address of another AO into the AO p2p tab, it attempts to connect to that AO privately over tor.
+When you enter the hostname and secret of another AO into the AO p2p tab, it attempts to connect to that AO privately over tor.

 When two AOs are connected, they can see each other's AO server name.
 They can also sync the contents of specified cards over tor, allowing the syndication of content through multiple secure hops within an AO network.